Search for Packages

 Day 26

-Packing and cleaning the base camp after the climb.
+Pack and clean the base camp after the climb.
+This preparation usually takes about 4-5 hr.

 Day 27